flow-io/tostring-node/README.md

 #### toString.objectMode( [options] )

-This method is a convenience function to create readable streams which always operate in `objectMode`.
+This method is a convenience function to create transform streams which always operate in `objectMode`.
 The method will __always__ override the `objectMode` option in `options`.

 ``` javascript
 var readArray, toString;